19hours/sg-statutes/Acts/Civil Law Act.md

 ### Injunctions and receivers granted or appointed by interlocutory orders

-(10) A mandamus or an injunction may be granted or a receiver appointed by an interlocutory order of the court, either unconditionally or upon such terms and conditions as the court thinks just, in all cases in which it appears to the court to be just or convenient that such order should be made.
+(10) A Mandatory Order or an injunction may be granted or a receiver appointed by an interlocutory order of the court, either unconditionally or upon such terms and conditions as the court thinks just, in all cases in which it appears to the court to be just or convenient that such order should be made.

 ### Terms.
 To prevent waste, etc., when granted